Kostiantyn-Sacheiev/my-taxi-service/README.md

 # Description:

-This application can be useful if you have a purpose to administration some little (or not very *:)*
+This application can be useful if you have a purpose to administrate some little (or not very *:)*
 ) service which has drivers who drive cars.

 It supports authetication, and CRUD operation.
-Also it connected to database.
+Also it is connected to database.

-Project realized in Java and HTML basics.
+The project is realized in Java and HTML basics.
 All SOLID principles are used to create this program.
-Also was used this technologies: Java 11 JRE and Intellij IDEA as JDK, Apache Tomcat 9 as Webserver, MySQL 8 server as database management system and MySQL Workbench as a shell, Apache Maven 3.8 as development tool package, JSTL 1.2 as tag library, Java Servlet 4 as layer between HTTP protocol and Java program, Dependency Injector as inner program technology and a HTTP + CSS for presentation tier implementation.
-Project implements three-layer based architecture:
+The following technologies were used while creating: Java 11 JRE and Intellij IDEA as JDK, Apache Tomcat 9 as Webserver, MySQL 8 server as database management system and MySQL Workbench as a shell, Apache Maven 3.8 as development tool package, JSTL 1.2 as tag library, Java Servlet 4 as layer between HTTP protocol and Java program, Dependency Injector as an inner program technology and a HTTP + CSS for presentation tier implementation.
+The project implements a three-layer based architecture:
 + DAO - data access Tier
 + Service - business Tier
 + Controllers - presentation Tier